ivy-llc/ivy/docs/partial_source/deep_dive/13_docstring_examples.rst

 **Functional Examples**

-The signature for :code:`ivy.tan` is as follows:
+The signature for :func:`ivy.tan` is as follows:

 .. code-block:: python